This is my complete guide to accounting automation in 2022.

 Cash flow forecasts have typically been manually produced in an Excel spreadsheet by firms or an accounting department.

-Helm’s recent integration with Veem, where you can create a plan to pay your payables from your cash flow statement and then actually have Veem trigger the payments to your suppliers.
+Helm’s integration with Veem, where you can create a plan to pay your payables from your cash flow statement and then actually have Veem trigger the payments to your suppliers.
 Very cool feature for accounts payable that the finance team loves.

 12) Accounting Advisory